furious-programming/TreeStructInfo/README.md

 # Dynamic data

-For a set of dynamic informations includes descriptions of the tree elements, such as standard and referencing **attributes**, and standard and referencing **child nodes**.
+For a set of dynamic informations includes descriptions of the tree elements, such as standard and referenced **attributes**, and standard and referenced **child nodes**.

 Each element is represented by another sequence of bytes, by virtue of having different and varying amounts of information.